lzap/deagon/README.md

 18612351
 ```

-The algorithm eliminates results with same given names or surnames, there is exactly 66046 of them, therefore the
+The algorithm eliminates pairs with same given names or surnames, there is
-total number of unique names available is 33,488,385.
-This is an implementation detail that is elaborated below.
+exactly 66046 of them, therefore the total number of unique names available is
+33,488,385.
+This covers the fact that the pseudo-random generator is not
+perfect and there are parts of the period which generates names with the same
+givenname or surname multiple times.
+See below for details.

 ### Go library